ryndaniels/effective-devops/preso.md

 # Resources

-* ingredients of infrastructure
+* Ingredients of infrastructure
-* basic building blocks
+* Basic building blocks

 ---

 # Recipes

-* collection of ordered resources
+* Collection of ordered resources
-* combination of ruby and Chef DSL
+* Combination of ruby and Chef DSL

 ---

 # Cookbooks

-* thematic
+* Thematic
-* collection of recipes and other supporting files
+* Collection of recipes and other supporting files

 ---

 # Roles

-* abstraction describing function of system
+* Abstraction describing function of system
-* name
+* Name
-* description
+* Description
-* run_list ordered list of recipes and roles
+* Run list (ordered list of recipes and roles)

 ---

 # Run List

-* ordered list of recipes and roles
+* Ordered list of recipes and roles
-* specific to a node
+* Specific to a node

 ---

 # Nodes

-* server (virtual, physical, cloud) that is managed by chef
+* Machine (virtual, physical, cloud server, or other device) that is managed by Chef

 ---

 # Environments

-* abstraction models workflow
+* Abstraction models workflow
-* name
+* Name
-* description
+* Description
-* cookbook pinning
+* Cookbook version pinning

 ---

 # Supermarket

-* community site with a number of cookbooks
+* Community site with a number of cookbooks
-* read before using in your environment
+* Read before using in your environment

 ---

 # Chef DK

-* chef development kit
+* Chef development kit
-* includes a number of utilities and software to facilitate cookbook creation
+* Includes a number of utilities and software to facilitate cookbook creation
-* free download off of the website
+* Free download off of the website

 ---

 # Berkshelf

 * Dependency management
-* included with Chef DK
+* Included with Chef DK

 ---

 # Test Kitchen

-* included with Chef DK
+* Included with Chef DK
 * Sandbox automation
 * Test harness